 Savor fresh air and soak up some stunning views with a hike along the Mendocino Headlands Trail.
 Winding along the bluffs of dramatic coastal cliffs, this scenic three-mile out-and-back trail boasts unbelievable coastal vistas.

-The Mendocino Headlands Trail is considered easy to hike for all skill levels, and dogs are allowed on a leash.
+The Mendocino Headlands Trail is considered easy for hikers of all skill levels.
+Dogs are allowed on a leash, too.
 It’s a popular spot for birders, so be sure to take your binoculars along if you’re a twitcher.